 On the back of the building, there are docks with boats anchored and a lift.
-It is a sunny day, and almost no wind, so the Swedish flag, that’s is parading alongside the American and several Volvo Penta flags, are looking a bit tired.
+It is a sunny day, and almost no wind, so the Swedish flag, that’s is parading alongside the American and several Volvo Penta flags, is looking a bit tired.

 Helmut began working with Swedish Volvo Penta engines at his parent’s marina in Germany by the time he was 13 years old.
 His love for boating grew every day, and Volvo Penta engines became his passion.
-He first took over his parent’s marina in Germany, but then decided to return to the US.
+He first took over his parent’s marina in Germany but then decided to return to the US.

 In the early years, fishermen were important customers for Helmut’s Marine.
 From November to February they even came all the way from Alaska for herring season in the Bay.